Thermodynamic partition function from quantum theory for black hole horizons in loop quantum gravity: Some physical speculations from the chemical potential

 At thermodynamic equilibrium, the macroscopic variables of the QIH are related by an equation of state.
 No matter crosses the horizon.
 But, even in this thermodynamic equilibrium condition a non-zero `chemical potential' i.e. $\mu\neq 0$ will imply a tendency of fluctuation of $N$ about the mean value $\Q$ is still dynamically present there.
 Since the horizon has attained equilibrium i.e. isolated, the area is now fixed, the fluctuations of $N$ which can now take place are only those which can keep the area fixed.
 A bit of thinking will allow one to realize that these fluctuations of $N$ are nothing but the changes in the quantum topology of the QIH (e.g. {\it one} puncture of area $a$ get replaced by {\it two} punctures of area $a/2$), hence can be appropriately called quantum topological fluctuations.
 Thus, in spite of the fixed area at equilibrium, there will be a puncture dynamics going on for a nonzero chemical potential which gives rise to the visualization of the quantum description of radiation and accretion from the horizon\cite{kras}.

 However, tracing back to the original proposal of the existence of quantum hair $N$ in \cite{GP}, it should be remembered that these quantum topological fluctuations will only be observable for a local observer close to the horizon and the effects must vanish for an asymptotic observer who can only see the classical IH, the existence of punctures and corresponding dynamics being glossed out at infinity.
 This explanation is supported by the fact that the first law of IH thermodynamics\cite{ih3} does not contain any $\mu \d N$ term as opposed to that of a QIH\cite{GP}.
-Thus what is observable at asymptopia is quantum topological equilibrium i.e. the smoothness of the topology of the horizon $S^2\otimes R$.
+Thus what is observable at asymptopia is quantum topological equilibrium i.e. the smoothness of the topology of the horizon $S^2\times R$.
 Such a quantum topological equilibrium will be attained only for $\mu=0$.

 But for a local observer very close to the horizon, the quantum topological fluctuations must be observable and in that case a positive chemical potential\cite{meih} must be there which will result in a quantum topological fluctuation going on for a fixed classical area of the IH.
 This is like quantum dynamics underlying a classical equilibrium.
-The situation gives rise to the scenario that an infalling observer just before hitting the horizon will see a region of quantum radiation.
-This radiation does not escape to infinity and not Hawking radiation, but must be present there due to the quantum uncertainties evoked by the quantum structure of the IH.
-This may be considered as an LQG description, albeit statistical in nature, of the near horizon concepts of energetic curtains\cite{sam} or firewalls\cite{fire}.
+The situation gives rise to the scenario that an infalling observer just before hitting the horizon will see a region of quantum fuzziness, which must be present there due to the quantum uncertainties evoked by the quantum structure of the IH.
+However, this explanation is provided on intuitive grounds and remain very much speculative unless one explores the scenario with LQG dynamics.